hfboyce/tableau_course/_sources/things_to_know/what.md

 - Define and describe the 6 possible data analysis questions.
 - Summarize the importants of Exploratory Data Analysis (EDA).
 - Impliment calculations in Tableau.
+- Add trend lines and sumary lines to a plot.
+- Experiment with clustering and forcasting.
+- Combining data sources using relationships and joins.

 ### Lecture 4